yaoliliu/DanceGRPO-kontext/README.md

 <img src=assets/rewards/opensource_sd.png width="49%">
 <img src=assets/rewards/opensource_flux.png width="49%">

-We provide more visualization examples (base, 80 iters rlhf, 160 iters rlhf) in "./assets/flux_visualization".
-The visualization scripts can be find in "./scripts/visualization/vis_flux.py".
+We provide more visualization examples (base, 80 iters rlhf, 160 iters rlhf) in ```"./assets/flux_visualization"```.
+The visualization scripts can be found in ```"./scripts/visualization/vis_flux.py"```.
 We always use larger resolutions and more sampling steps than RLHF training for visualization.

-More discussion on FLUX can be found in "./fastvideo/README.md".
+More discussion on FLUX can be found in ```"./fastvideo/README.md"```.

 ## Acknowledgement
 We learned and reused code from the following projects: